Movable intersection and bigness criterion: Introduction

-As the first result of this note, we show it holds if $\beta$ is movable.
-Here $\beta$ being movable means the negative part of $\beta$ vanishes in its divisorial Zariski decomposition.
+As the first result of this note, we show that the answer to Problem \ref{problem} is YES if $\beta$ is movable.
+Here $\beta$ being movable means that the negative part of $\beta$ vanishes in its divisorial Zariski decomposition (see \cite{Bou04}).
 In particular, if $\beta=c_1(L)$ for some pseudo-effective line bundle, then $\beta$ being movable is equivalent to that the base locus of $mL+A$ is of codimension at least two for a fixed ample line bundle $A$ and for large $m$.